-1 st - 4 th tardy to a specific class Teacher warning and document in IC 5 th tardy to a specific class Administrator will notify parent and assign after school detention 6 th tardy to a specific class Attendance Team will contact parents and send an official letter.
-Student will be assigned after school detention
+1 st - 4 th tardy to a specific class Warning (teacher/attendance admin) and document in IC 5 th tardy to a specific class Administrator will notify parent and assign after school detention (If student does not attend detention, they will be assigned to ISS for insubordination.)
+6 th to a specific class Attendance Team will monitor student attendance and academic performance.
+Student will be assigned in-school suspension (ISS).

-7 th - 9 th tardy to a specific class Parent Conference Attendance contract and after school detention Revoke privileges Homecoming dance Prom Parking Athletic and club participation Running for school wide office/king & queen Field trip participation, and other privileges as they arise 10 th tardy to a specific class Social Worker referral
+7 th -9 th Student will be assigned in-school suspension (ISS).
+Revoke privileges Homecoming dance Prom Parking Athletic and club participation (Games) Running for school wide office (SGA)/King & Queen Field trip participation and other privileges as they arise 10 th tardy to a specific class Student will be assigned in-school suspension (ISS).
+Social Worker referral and for 1 st period tardies a verification of residency may be requested by the residency officer.